Peugeot J9

 When first introduced, the J9 had 1.6 or 2.0 litre petrol engines, or the Indenor diesel engines of 2.1 or 2.3 litres.
 Late in the French production run, the 2.5 litre diesel engine also became available.

+Electric prototype

+In 1988, a few electric J9 19-seat busses were used in the city of Tours during a mass testing of electric vehicles by PSA during the 1980s and 90s.
+It is likely that these busses used similar technology to the later production version of the Peugeot J5 Electrique.